 - Guangyu Xi.
 A student of Zhongmin Qian and Gui-Qiang Chen from Oxford, Guangyu works in stochastic analysis, PDEs and fluid mechanics.
 His mentor is Sandra Cerrai.

 - Jakob Hultgren.
 Jakob is a student of Robert Berman and David Witt Nyström from Chalmers University of Technology in Gothenburg, Sweden.
 His research field is complex differential geometry.
 He is interested in canonical metrics in Kähler geometry and their relation to optimal transport, statistical mechanics and stability notions in algebraic geometry.
-He will be working with Yanir Rubinstein.
+He is working with Yanir Rubinstein.

 - Yordanka Kovacheva is an algebraic geometer, a student of Madhav Nori from the University of Chicago.
 She has one published paper in Experimental Mathematics coming out of an REU while she was an undergraduate at Amherst College.
 Her research mostly concerns algebraic cycles, Chow groups, and K-theory of algebraic varieties.
-Her mentor will be Patrick Brosnan.
+Her mentor is Patrick Brosnan.

 - Zehua Zhao is a student of Benjamin Dodson at Johns Hopkins and works in dispersive PDE, especially nonlinear Schrödinger equations.
 His mentor will be Matei Machedon and he will also interact with others in our dispersive PDE group such as Manoussos Grillakis.